niranjanthiru/exoplanet-exploration/readme.md

 * LOG_FILE - Says the location of the logfile.
 * PORT - Port on which the service should listen.
 # Logs
-All the logs are placed in the server.log file in the project's root directory by default, but this can be changed by using the `PORT` configuration variable.
+All the logs are placed in the server.log file in the project's root directory by default, but this can be changed by using the `LOG_FILE` configuration variable.
 # Deployment using Kubernetes
 This deployment approach requires Kubernetes(kubectl), with minikube for clustering and Docker for containerization.
 First, create a cluster with minikube.
 To utilize all the cores of the CPU, create nodes equals to the number of cores in the host CPU.